unite-cms/unite-cms/API.md

         ...
     }

-The united CMS API also supports getting content from different content types within a single search.
+The unite CMS API also supports getting content from different content types within a single search.
 The next example shows how we could get a list of recent News and Event content that gets ordered by date:

     query {